davidlidebrandt/milestone-project-4/README.md

 **Results:** For every review previously made by the logged in user a button for deleting that review appears, when clicking the button a warning modal appears where the user either can cancel or actually delete the review.
 If the cancel button is pressed the modal closes and nothing more happens, if the delete button is pressed the page reloads, the review is deleted and a success message is displayed.
 ***

+* Pressing the edit review button on a previously made review.

+**Expected:** For any previously made reviews by the current logged in user a edit review button should appear under the name of the author of the review.
+By pressing the button the user should be taken to a different page where they can edit the review.
+By filling out and submitting the updated review the review should be updated and the user should be taken back to the products page where a success message is displayed.
+Attempting to submit the form with any of the fields blank should not be possible and should give a warning to the user.

+**Results:** For every review previously made by the logged in user a button for editing that review appears, when clicking the button the user is taken to another page where they can edit the review.
+By filling out the and submitting the review the user is taken back to the products page and a success message is displayed.
+Attempting to submit the form with any of the fields not filled out fails and warns the user.
+***

+### Shopping bag/cart page

+* Increasing/decreasing product quantity

+**Expected:** Pressing the plus button should increase the product count by one to a max of ten items.
+When reaching ten the plus button should be disabled.
+Pressing the minus button should decrease the product count by one until the value is one, at that point the minus button should be disabled and a button for removing the product from the cart should appear.
+**Results:** Pressing the plus button increases the product count to a max of ten, at which point te plus button is disabled.
+Pressing the minus button decreases the product count with one until the value is one at which point the minus button is disabled and the delete item button appears.
+***

+* Pressing the delete item button

+**Expected:** Pressing the delete item button should remove the product from the bag and display a success message.
+If there are no other items in the cart the page should display a text stating that the cart is empty.
+**Results:** Pressing the delete item button removes the product from the cart, when no other items are present in the cart a text stating that the cart is empty is displayed.
+***

+* Pressing the payment button

+**Expected:** Pressing the payment button should take the user to a Stripe provided checkout page where they can finalize their purchase.
+The total displayed in the cart should be the same as the total displayed on the the checkout page, for logged in users the email field should be pre filled with that users email address.
+**Results:** Pressing the payment button takes the user to the Stripe checkout page, the total on the checkout page is the same as the total displayed in the cart, when a user is logged in the email filed comes pre filled with the correct email address, when a user is not logged in this field is blank.
+***

+### Payment and orders

+* Using the Stripe checkout.

+**Expected:** An test payment should be possible if all fields are filled in, a credit card number of 4242 4242 4242 4242, a valid expiry date and any three digits CVC number is entered and then the pay button is pressed.
+Leaving out any of the fields, entering another credit card number or providing a not valid expiry date should render warnings and disable the payment button.
+**Results:** When all the fields are filled out and the credit card number is 4242 4242 4242 4242, the expiry date is valid and any three digits are entered in CVC field the pay button is enabled.
+When any of the fields is missing or the credit card details are not valid an error message displays and the pay button cannot be pressed.
+***

+* Submitting a payment

+**Expected:** When submitting a payment Stipe should after a successful payment redirect the user to a success page that states that the payments was successful.
+If an error occurs or if a user presses the return button the user should be redirected to an error page stating that an error has occurred.
+**Results:** When a payment is submitted successfully the user is redirected to the success page that displays that the payment was successful.
+If the back button is pressed or if a payment is aborted the user is redirected to the error page and displayed an error message.

+* Depending on how Stripe handles the payment the payment may or may not come through if a payment is aborted in the middle of the process.
+***

+* Receiving webhooks from Stripe

+**Expected:** When a payments is successful Stripe should send a webhook that is received on the server, when receiving the webhook the order should be created and a confirmation email be sent to the user.
+**Results:** When a payment is successful Stripe sends a webhook to the server which creates the order and sends a confirmation of the order to the user.
+***

+### User profile

 ### Answering User Stories